Info about the As

 If you don’t plan to do your A3 at the specified date, you must cancel your A3.
 Do it by sending an email to your 2 supervisors, the co-reader, the delegate, and to graduation-bk@tudelft.nl.

-3. Your supervisors and co-reader will read your submission.
+2. Your supervisors and co-reader will read your submission.
 The first supervisor will check the Plagiarism Scan results.
-At the green light meeting, your supervisors will ask questions about it and decide if it’s approved.
-The co-reader will send comments/questions to your first supervisor and might attend the meeting.
+At the green light meeting, you will give a 20-minute technical presentation about your thesis and your supervisors and co-reader will ask questions about it and decide if it’s approved.

 • If you don’t (retake), together with your supervisors you should schedule new A3 and A4 dates before the registration deadline.